TheoSrn/TheoSrn/README.md

 ## Welcome to my GitHub profile

-My name is Théo, I'm 22 years old and I'm a student in 4rd years at {EPITECH} school.
-Later, I would work in AI 😁
+My name is Théo, I'm 22 years old and I'm a student in 5rd years at {EPITECH} school.

 ## My stats